 Separating from Active Duty

-While on active duty, you are covered by The Uniformed and Overseas Citizens Absentee Voting Act; commonly referred to as UOCAVA.
+While on active duty, you are covered by the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA).
 UOCAVA citizens are active members of the Uniformed Services, the Merchant Marine, their family members and U.S. citizens residing outside the United States.
 This Act provides the legal basis for absentee voting requirements for these citizens.

 As you transition back to civilian life, you will no longer be covered by the UOCAVA.
 You and your eligible family members should notify your local election official of your change in voter registration status and update your information to vote locally.
 You may do this in either one or two easy steps.